-17. May the project director also serve as the institutional grant administrator?
+19. May the project director also serve as the institutional grant administrator?

 No. The project director may not serve as the institutional grant administrator.
 The role of the project director must be distinct from that of the institutional grant administrator, who functions as the representative of the recipient organization with authority to act on the organization's behalf in matters related to the administration of the award.
 All financial reports and prior approval requests, such as budget revisions, extensions of the period of performance, and changes in key personnel, must be signed or countersigned by the institutional grant administrator.
 Similarly, official correspondence from NEH to a recipient (for example, an offer letter, the award document, an extension, a supplement or amendment) is addressed to the institutional grant administrator and copied to the project director.
 The project director is the person directly in charge of the conduct of the funded project.
-Because the project director's involvement in the project is normally critical to its success, the replacement of the project director's unanticipated absence for more than three months, or a 25 percent reduction in the time devoted to the project) requires prior written approval from NEH.
+Because the project director's involvement in the project is normally critical to its success, the replacement of the project director or the co-director or a substantial reduction in the level of their effort (for example, an unanticipated absence for more than three months, or a 25 % reduction in the time devoted to the project) requires prior written approval from NEH.

-18. How do I know if I need to submit a subrecipient budget in my application package?
+20. How do I know if I need to submit a subrecipient budget in my application package?

 If your project includes subawards, you must provide a Research and Related budget and budget justification for each subrecipient.
-Per OMB Circular A-133, a subrecipient relationship exists when a pass-through entity (your organization) provides funding to a third party to perform a portion of the scope of work or objectives of the pass-through entity's federal award.
+A subrecipient relationship exists when a pass-through entity (your organization) provides funding to a third party to perform a portion of the scope of work or objectives of the pass-through entity's federal award.
 See General Guidance for Pass-through Entities on Managing Subawards.